Lupiane/compostme/README.md

 CompostMe also aims at referencing collective composts that are managed by associations, cities, etc...

-CompostMe is a constant WIP (seriously, you should see the to-do list), with lots of new features and improvements on the cards.
+CompostMe is a constant WIP (seriously, you should see the to-do list), with lots of new features and improvements on the cards - translation into English being at the top of the list.
 Feel free to collaborate, regardless of your skill level or expertise :)